Xunius/gplot/README.md

 |Quiver plot of global 10m wind (in m/s), from ERA-I. The 2nd plot in a sequence of 10.|

-**NOTE**: this `plotobj.update_plot(varii)` method call updates only the core data plotting, leaving the colorbar, axes, axes labels etc. as there were in the 1st plot.
-This could help saving plotting time, and the more variables to plot in the sequence, the more time saved.
+**NOTE**: this `plotobj.update_plot(varii)` method call updates only the core data plotting function, leaving the colorbar, axes, axes labels etc. as there were in the 1st plot.
+This helps saving plot time, and the more variables to plot in the sequence, the more time saved.
 See `tests/speed_tests.py` for a comparison of the plotting time.

-## Wind barbs, the CMA style
+## Wind barbs, CMA style

 ```python
 import gplot